COLUMN - Tech, prosperity and peace on West Bank

 By David Rohde

 RAMALLAH, West Bank May 31 At first glance, it is a tech utopian's dream.
-For the last two years, several dozen Palestinian entrepreneurs have been getting training from Israeli high tech experts courtesy of the American firm Cisco Systems.
+For the last two years several dozen Israeli and Palestinian high-tech entrepreneurs have been quietly meeting at a Dead Sea resort that Palestinians can visit without receiving permits from the Israeli military.

-The sessions feature no talk of politics.
-Instead, Israelis coach Palestinians on the latest trends in software development processes, best practices and branding.
+Funded by the American high-tech giant Cisco Systems, the meetings feature little talk of settlements or suicide bombings.
+Instead, Palestinians are coached on the latest trends in software development processes, best practices and branding.

 "From my own perspective, it was a very successful training," said Saeed Zeidan, chief executive officer of a small Palestinian startup.
 "We managed to improve our services."